ChristianOellers/Drunken-Mouse-Creative-Tool/README.md

 ### Settings

 This 'cheat sheet' shows different application settings.
-The goal was to draw a straight vertical line as best as possible.
+The goal was to draw a straight vertical line as good as possible.
 You can see that the default settings are pretty decent, while others make it really hard to hit anything on your screen.

 ![Example](images/settings-cheat-sheet.png)